Stochasticity helps to navigate rough landscapes: comparing gradient-descent-based algorithms in the phase retrieval problem: Characterization of the dynamics

 \eeq with initial condition \beq P(h(0))=\frac{1}{\sqrt{2\pi(1-m_0^2)}} e^{-h(0)^2/2(1-m_0^2)}. \eeq The dynamical noise $\chi(t)$ in Eq. \eqref{effective_process} is Gaussian distributed, with \beq

 \eeq The expressions for the kernels $M_C(t,t')$ and $M_R(t,t')$ and the auxiliary function $\delta{\nu}(t)$ are given by \beq

 \eeq where $P(t')$ is a linear perturbation applied to $h$ at time~$t'$ and then set to zero, that we only need to define $M_R(t,t')$.
 Overall, we obtain that the performance of the algorithms over time is described by a system of integro-differential equations that must be solved numerically in a self-consistent way.
 As done in \cite{francesca2020dynamical}, we start from a simple guess of the kernels and the auxiliary functions and we compute many realizations of the curve $h(t)$ in Eq. \eqref{effective_process}.
 We use these curves to update the kernels and we iterate the procedure until convergence.
-The details are relegated to Appendix \ref{sec:numericsDMFT}.
+The details are relegated to \ref{sec:numericsDMFT}.
 A first implementation of this procedure was proposed in \cite{EO92,EO94}.
 Once the stochastic process defined in Eq. \eqref{effective_process} has reached convergence, we can compute other quantities of interest.
 For instance, we can track the evolution of the average training loss defined in Eq. \eqref{loss} in the high-dimensional limit: \beq \ell(t)= \langle v(\tilde h(t);h_0)\rangle. \eeq These equations provide a dimension-independent way to track the performance of the algorithm in the limit of high-dimensions and infinitesimal learning rate as a function of time.
-Indeed, since the solution of the problem is planted and the measurements are noiseless, in this case zero training loss corresponds to zero generalization error.

-Note that this formalism allows to study the dynamics of the corresponding algorithms without any approximation on the distribution of the noise introduced by stochasticity.
+Indeed, since the solution of the problem is planted and the measurements are noiseless, in this case zero training loss corresponds to zero generalization error. \\ Note that this formalism allows to study the dynamics of the corresponding algorithms without any approximation on the distribution of the noise introduced by stochasticity.
 This is at variance with the works that consider SGD as a noisy approximation of GD invoking variants of central limit theorem \cite{li2017stochastic,jastrzkebski2017three,hu2017diffusion,cheng2020stochastic,simsekli2019tail}.